healthcare keynote speech

 A CEO client was scheduled to give the keynote at a national health insurance conference, sharing insight about how data is transforming an industry not known for being open to change.
 I was tapped to write her speech–my first keynote–but there was a catch.
 I only had 24 hours.

-Sometimes a lack of time frees your mind and encourages you to take chances.
-Rather than use a story about technology as the framework, I opened and closed the speech with the tale of a man free climbing the side of El Capitan in Yosemite National Park.
+Rather than use a story about technology as the framework, I opened and closed the speech with the dramatic tale of a man free climbing the side of El Capitan in Yosemite National Park.
 The unexpected topic and stunning visuals from our art director helped turn a presentation about healthcare data into something memorable and inspiring.

 The client came back to the agency the following two years for additional speeches, both of which I concepted and wrote.
 One used a story about the first night game of Major League Baseball as its framework, and the other focused on Rick Rubin, co-founder of Def Jam Records.
 And, yes, they were ultimately about innovations in health insurance and care.